oclyke/openmv/ml/cmsisnn/README.md

     4. And that's it!
 You've created a CNN that will run on the OpenMV Cam!
 Keep in mind that your OpenMV Cam has limited weight/bias heap space so this limits the size of the network.
         * Fits on the H7 only.

+### INRIA Person Detaset (Person Detection)
+1. Now we're going to train a person detection using the INRIA person detection dataset.
+    1. Open a terminal in this folder.
+    2. First we need to get the data and create an lmdb.
+        1. `cd caffe/examples`
+        2. `mkdir inria`
+        3. `cd inria`
+        4. `wget ftp://ftp.inrialpes.fr/pub/lear/douze/data/INRIAPerson.tar`
+        5. `tar -xvf INRIAPerson.tar`
+        6. The INRIA datset includes both tightly cropped images of people and images with just people in them.
+To make it easier for the network to learn we're just going to focus on training the network on the general images with people in them and not in them.
+The tightly cropped images don't have a negative dataset so we can't train a CNN easily with them.
+            1. `mkdir data && mkdir data/0_pos && mkdir data/1_neg`
+            2. `cp INRIAPerson/Test/neg/* data/1_neg/`
+            3. `cp INRIAPerson/Train/neg/* data/1_neg/`
+            4. `cd ../../../../..`
+            5. `sudo pip2 install opencv-python imgaug tqdm`
+            6. `python2 tools/augment_images.py --input ml/cmsisnn/caffe/examples/inria/INRIAPerson/Test/pos/ --output ml/cmsisnn/caffe/examples/inria/data/0_pos/ --count 2`
+            7. `python2 tools/augment_images.py --input ml/cmsisnn/caffe/examples/inria/INRIAPerson/Train/pos/ --output ml/cmsisnn/caffe/examples/inria/data/0_pos/ --count 2`
+            8. `mkdir ml/cmsisnn/caffe/examples/inria/lmdbin`
+            9. `python2 tools/create_labels.py --input ml/cmsisnn/caffe/examples/inria/data/ --output ml/cmsisnn/caffe/examples/inria/lmdbin/`
+            10. `cd ml/cmsisnn/caffe/`
+            11. `GLOG_logtostderr=1 ./build/tools/convert_imageset --resize_height=64 --resize_width=64 --shuffle examples/inria/lmdbin/ examples/inria/train.txt examples/inria/train_lmdb`
+            12. `GLOG_logtostderr=1 ./build/tools/convert_imageset --resize_height=64 --resize_width=64 --shuffle examples/inria/lmdbin/ examples/inria/test.txt examples/inria/test_lmdb`
+            13. `./build/tools/compute_image_mean -backend=lmdb examples/inria/train_lmdb examples/inria/mean.binaryproto`
+    3. Next we need to train our network.
+        1. `cd ..`
+        2. `./models/inria/train.sh` - This takes a while.
+2. Great!
+Now let's test and then convert the network.
+    1. `./models/inria/test.sh` - You should get an accuracy of 100%.
+        * While an accurcy this high may give you pause...
+Note that this dataset was originally built for a HoG detector which would have trouble with classifying these images.
+Clearly our CNN architecture is more capable and if we had a larger dataset we could expose the CNN to more variations.
+    2. `python2 nn_quantizer.py --gpu --model models/inria/inria_train_test.prototxt --weights models/inria/inria_iter_10000.caffemodel --save models/inria/inria.pkl` - Note how the accuracy stays at 100%.
+    3. `python2 nn_convert.py --model models/inria/inria.pkl --mean caffe/examples/inria/mean.binaryproto --output models/inria/inria.network`.
+    4. And that's it!
+You've created a CNN that will run on the OpenMV Cam!
+Keep in mind that your OpenMV Cam has limited weight/bias heap space so this limits the size of the network.

 ## Train A Custom Net
 If you'd like to train your own custom CNN you need to assemble a dataset of hundreds (preferably thousands) of images of training examples.
-Once you've collected all the training examples save the images per class of training examples in seperate folders structed like this:
+Start searching [here](http://homepages.inf.ed.ac.uk/rbf/CVonline/Imagedbase.htm) if you think the dataset you need already exists.
+Anyway, once you've collected all the training examples save the images per class of training examples in seperate folders structed like this:
 * data/
     * 0_some_class/
     * 1_some_other_class/
     * 2_etc/

 Once you've built a folder structure like this please refer to the examples above to:
-1. Create a labeled training dataset using augment_images.py and create_labels.py.
+1. Create a labeled training dataset using `create_labels.py` and `augment_images.py` if you need to balance the training examples.
 2. Create training and test lmdb files.
 3. Create a mean.binaryproto file.
-4. Train the network (copy how the smile, cnrpark, etc. `train.sh` script and solver/train/test protobufs work to do this).
+4. Train the network (copy how the smile `train.sh` script and solver/train/test protobufs work to do this).
     * If your network loss is stuck at much greater than 1 then this means your `base_lr` (learning rate) is too high.
 Reduce it.
     * If your network accuracy goes to 1 for training and testing it means your network is overfitting.
 That said, if you 100% the test data and 100% the training data your network is probably okay.
-5. Test the network (copy how the smile, cnrpark, etc. `test.sh` script and solver/train/test protobufs works to do this).
+5. Test the network (copy how the smile `test.sh` script and solver/train/test protobufs works to do this).
 6. Quantize the network.
 7. And finally convert the network.